vivr/vr1/src/notes/2023-12-16-logo-design-notes.md

 Once the client approves a concept, deliver logo files in various formats:

-- Save files in jpeg, png, and vector (.AI) formats.
+- Save files in jpeg, png, and vector formats.
 - Save print files in CMYK and web files in RGB.
 - Save print files in high resolution (300dpi to 600dpi).
 - Save web files in medium resolution (150dpi).